MarRac15/julia_binding/README.md

 - **Reminder:** see <a href="#ccall-syntax">ccall() syntax</a>
 - **Reminder:** explanation on libraries names <a href="#library-name">here</a>

 - **Important note:** when calling a Fortran function, all inputs must be passed as pointers to allocated values on the heap or stack.
-In order to avoid segmentaition fault, please add an additional Ptr{..} or Ref{..} wrapper around their type specification
+In order to avoid segmentaition fault, please add an additional Ptr{..} or Ref{..} wrapper around their type specification.

+<br></br>
 ## Binding Java:

 > It's the most advanced operation here, but provides the best functionality!
 I use JavaCall package that was inspired by the ccall() function, but allows you to work with Java classes.